isabella232/partner-center-sdk-pr.sv-se/develop/partner-center-webhooks.md

 ### <a name="view-a-registration"></a>Visa en registrering

-Returnerar en klients händelse registrering för webhookar.
+Returnerar webhooks-händelseregistreringen för en klientorganisation.

 #### <a name="resource-url"></a>Resurs-URL